COVID digest: Thousands of nurses strike in Australia for higher wages | DW | 15.02.2022

 he would rather miss the French Open, Wimbledon and any tournament rather than being forced to get the coronavirus vaccine.

-Djokovic told the BBC that he is not against vaccines, but wants "the freedom to choose what you put into your body."
+The Serbian tennis star told the BBC that he is not against vaccines but wants "the freedom to choose what you put into your body."

 The Netherlands is dropping most COVID-19 measures, including social distancing, mask-wearing and the coronavirus passport by the end of the month.